We are now taking enquiries for the Certificate 2024. Register your interest now!

 Where: Please note that some of the optional courses will be held in different locations including Devon, Somerset, Hampshire, Surrey and the Bristol area – directions and accommodation list will be provided on booking.

-When: The next Core Week course is in March or April 2022 (3 intakes).
+When: The next Core Week course is in March or April 2024 (2 intakes) – either 18th – 22nd March 2024 or 8th to 12th April 2024.
 The 5 days being conducted online via webinars, videos and discussions.

 Additional short courses are undertaken throughout the year, depending on which you choose.

 How to book: Just use the Apply here button below.
-You must have a relevant degree or experience.
+You MUST have a relevant degree or experience*.
 You need to be pre-approved for the course and once you are you will be sent booking information.
-We have easy payment options available.
+We have easy payment options available but please contact us first about this if you are interested in this option.
 If you do not have a relevant degree but some experience then please contact us on [email protected] and we can see if this course is right for you.

 A five day intensive course via webinars and other activities which covers core subjects and vital skills for anyone wanting to work as an ecological consultant: